John Sutton (footballer): Central Coast Mariners (loan)

 It was first reported on 26 January, that Australian A-League club Central Coast Mariners were one of several clubs interested in acquiring Sutton on a loan deal.
 Other clubs that were believed to also be interested were St Mirren and even Edinburgh rivals Hibernian The Mariners soon entered into discussions with the player, in the hope of securing him on a four-month loan as a replacement for recently departed striker Matt Simon, and hoping to fill the void left by youth international Bernie Ibini-Isei who was due to join up with the Australian Under-20s.
 On 31 January 2012, it was announced that the move had been finalised pending international clearance.
 On 3 February, it was confirmed Sutton had signed a four-month loan deal and would join up with the squad the following week.

-He made his debut on 18 February, against Wellington Phoenix in a 2–0 win.
+He made his debut on 18 February, starting the match and played 88 minutes before being substituted, against Wellington Phoenix in a 2–0 win.
+Sutton received a handful of starts, playing in the forward position.
+He scored his first goal for Central Coast Mariners FC and helped the club win 2-1 against Wellington Phoenix to win the A-League Men Premiership.
+However, Sutton was unsuccessful helping Central Coast Mariners FC reach the Finals series after losing 5-3 on penalties following a 1-1 draw.
+At the end of the 2011-12 season, he went on to make ten appearances and scoring once in all competitions.
+Following this, Sutton returned to his parent club.